bsolomon1124/misc/azure/azure_notes.md

 - **Authentication**: establishing the identity of a person or service looking to access a resource
 - **Authorization**: establishing what level of access an authenticated person or service has
+    - Authorization is _verifying that an authenticated user has access to certain functions_

 Components/types of authorization:

 - Self-service password reset, multi-factor authentication (MFA), custom banned password list, smart lockout services
 - MFA: requires _two or more_ elements for full authentication
-    - **Something you know**: a password or the answer to a security question
+    - **Something you know**: a password, PIN (i.e. at the ATM), or the answer to a security question
     - **Something you possess**: a mobile app that receives a notification or a token-generating device
     - **Something you are**: a fingerprint or face scan used on many mobile devices
 - Increases security of your identity by limiting the impact of credential exposure